William H. Avery (engineer): Ocean Thermal Energy Conversion

 In 1973, Avery began leading the Applied Physics Laboratory's work on emerging technologies.
 Searching for alternative sources of energy, he helped develop the Ocean Thermal Energy Conversion program, which used the temperature difference between shallow and deep tropical seawater to generate electricity.

-Retirement

 Avery retired from the Applied Physics Laboratory in 1989.

 Death

-Avery died on June 26, 2004 of congestive heart failure.
+Avery died on June 26, 2004, of congestive heart failure.